Onyxdevsoftware/Brotato-stat-editor/README.md

 ## Questions
 Why is my anti-virus warning me about the file?
 - Some anti-virus programs detect save editors as potential threats because they modify game files and access system folders.
 This behavior can trigger false positives.
+Simply click on *"Run anyway"* to ignore this warning.
 - Run it directly from source by downloading [Python](https://www.python.org/downloads/) if you want to feel extra safe :)

 ## Contact